SPRING SEMESTER 2016-17

 Cacao (Theobroma cacao), whose name means "food of the gods," enjoyed a long history in the great civilizations of Mesoamerica, immortalized in art and iconography and traded as a luxury good, long before it became the New World's gift to the Old.
-Europeans quickly became as captivated by it as were the Maya, the Zapotec, and the Aztec.
-They introduced the custom of chocolate parties; of drinking chocolate in place of daily tea; and consuming it in the form of bars, pastilles, as ices, and as an ingredient in main dishes and desserts.
+Europeans quickly became as captivated by it as were the Maya and the Aztec: introducing the custom of chocolate parties; drinking chocolate in place of daily tea; and consuming it in the form of bars, pastilles, as ices, and as an ingredient in main dishes and desserts.
 It moved from a luxury item consumed by the aristocracy to an inexpensive treat for the masses in the solid forms created by Van Houten, Lindt, Cadbury, and Hershey.
-Now, it has once again become a "luxury" item in the form of artisan and Fair Trade chocolate while it remains one of the most popular "food groups" with the continued and expanded production and consumption of Hershey bars, Cadbury biscuits, M&M's, and hundreds of other confections.
+Now, it has once again become a "luxury" item in the form of designer chocolate and Fair Trade chocolate while it remains one of the most popular "food groups" with the continued and expanded production and consumption of Hershey bars, Cadbury biscuits, M&M's, and hundreds of other confections.

 Some of the topics in this class will include the history of chocolate, the political economy of its production and marketing, its appearance in literature and art, the social life of chocolate, its preparation, the romantic and erotic aspects of chocolate, the great chocolate producers (Hershey's, Cadbury's, Mars, and Lindt), the fine art of chocolate (luxury chocolate producers), Fair Trade chocolate, new markets and new producers.Readings will include a biography of Milton Hershey, a general history of chocolate, information about the great chocolate growers, and articles on marketing chocolate from growers to consumers.